someonelse20/ESC/README.md

 | 2     | Direction |
 | 3     | GND       |

-Pull the Direction pin low (default) for clockwise rotation and high (3.3v) for counter clockwise rotation.
+Pull the Direction pin low (default) for clockwise rotation or high (3.3v) for counter clockwise rotation.
-Alternatively leave the solder bridge on the bottom of the board open for clockwise and closed for counter clockwise.
+Alternatively, leave the solder bridge on the bottom of the board open for clockwise and closed for counter clockwise.